 NCAA Division I Women's Lacrosse Championship

-The Town of Cary and WakeMed Soccer Park will host the NCAA Women's Lacrosse Championship for the first time ever.
+The Town of Cary and WakeMed Soccer Park will host the NCAA Women's Lacrosse Championship for the second year in row.

 Animazement